Shell formation and two-dimensional nanofriction in three-dimensional ion Coulomb crystals: Introduction

 Following this, we outline our simulation methodology in Sec.~\ref{sec:methods} and discuss our results in Sec.~\ref{sec:results}, first by analyzing shell formation and its dependence on the particle number and trapping potential.

-In Sec.~\ref{subsec:energy_barrier}, we calculate a Peierls-Nabarro-type potential of the outer shell rotation over the corrugation potential of the static inner shell.
+In Sec.~\ref{subsec:energy_barrier}, we calculate a Peierls-Nabarro-type potential of the outer shell rotation over the corrugation potential of the static inner shell by treating the rotation angle as a collective coordinate and analyze the effective barrier for outer shell rotation.

-Using our findings, we apply a range of external torques to the outer shell of selected configurations and use the resulting angular velocity to identify different dynamical friction regimes.
+Using our findings, we apply a range of external torques to the outer shell of selected configurations and use the resulting angular velocity to identify different dynamical regimes, hysteresis and the formation of domains with varying angular velocity.
 These results are presented in Sec.~\ref{subsec:intershell_friction}.

 Finally, we discuss possible experimental realizations of our findings in Sec.~\ref{subsec:exp_feasibility} and summarize the main results of this study in Sec.~\ref{sec:summary}.